Black Friday is coming up, and you're probably wondering how to capitalize on that for your own business. The truth is you don’t have to do something

-Now is the time to grab new customers, treat them well, and have them not only return but tell everyone about your business.
+Now is the time to grab new customers, treat them well, and have them return and tell everyone about your business.

-If you’re curious about creating a coupon there are many free coupon creators online.
+Many free coupon creators are online if you’re curious about creating a coupon.
 Venngage is a coupon creator that offers a free plan.
-They also have tips to create awesome coupons.
+They also have tips for creating awesome coupons.
 According to Venngage, your coupon should have a theme, eye-catching font, match your brand, and expiry date.

 If you want to do a simple discount code, you could create one in two minutes for your products or services.
 We are using discount codes this holiday season.
 We host all of our digital products on Payhip, which makes it easy for us to create a discount code.